MrigankaDebnath03/DEVSMITH/README.md

 **Configuration:**

+* Download and setup Node JS in your PC.
 * Before running the extension.js file, make youre you have node installed in your system and run this command in the terminal window ``` npm install -g yo code-generator ```